What are you teaching your child?

 If you spank your child when you're angry, you're modeling that when you're angry it's OK to hit.
 If you're using spanking as a disciplinary method but then get upset with your child for hitting you, a friend or their sibling, they're getting a mixed message.

 Young children particularly are unable to discern why it's OK for you to "spank" but not OK for them to hit when they get upset or their sister isn't doing what she's supposed to be doing.
 It sends confusing messages.

-While spanking may get the immediate response you want, the long term consequences may not be what you are hoping for.
-The immediate payoff may not be worth the long term consequence.
-Spanking begins to instill fear in a child and it teaches a child to be fearful of their parent(s) rather then teaching them to consider their behaviors and take responsibility for their actions.
+While spanking may get the immediate response you want, the long term consequences may not be what you're hoping for.
+Spanking begins to instill fear in a child and it teaches them to be fearful of their parent(s) rather than teaching them to consider their behaviors and take responsibility for their actions.

-Spanking is a form of hitting and shows a lack of respect for another person.
+Spanking is also a form of hitting and shows a lack of respect for another person.
 If you expect your child to respect you, it's important that you extend the same to them.
-I often hear parents say, "I was spanked as a child and I turned out okay".
-It's important to understand that we have a lot more information than we had even 5 years ago about the brain and how it works.
+I often hear parents say, "I was spanked as a child and I turned out OK."
+But it's important to understand that we have a lot more information than we had even five years ago about the brain and how it works.

 When a child is in fear, they can't think rationally or make good decisions.
 Utilizing the information we have now to be better parents and raise healthier children is just like using the advances we've made in medicine and technology.
 Why would we use a more dangerous and less effective medication for treating cancer when we have newer and safer methods?
 The same is true for parenting.

 Research has shown repeatedly the ineffectiveness of spanking as a discipline method.
 It can damage your relationship with your child, create fear and mistrust, and ultimately resentment.
 The best and most effective parents are connected to their children.
 If your child is afraid of you, it makes it hard for them to feel connected to you.